 As you walk around, you’ll discover that all sorts of objects were used in the construction of this home, including toilet seats, beer cans, old TV sets, car parts, abalone shells, and even tiles from Hearst Castle.
 The home was considered an eyesore by many of the local residents during Beal’s lifetime and its presence continues to create some local tension.

-Today the home is owned by Michael and Stacey O’Malley who give tours by appointment (phone: 805-927-2690) and the tour includes a short film interview of Mr. Beal.
+Today the home is owned by Michael and Stacey O’Malley who give tours by appointment (phone: 805-927-2690 to arrange a tour) and the tour includes a short film interview of Mr. Beal.
 During the tour you get not only a guided tour of the home, but you also get a good insight into Mr. Beal and into some of the local politics.
 Michael gave us a tour and he is a very friendly and approachable person and seemed very dedicated to maintaining this property.

 Touring this home is not for everyone, but it is interesting to compare William Randolph Hearst and Arthur Beal’s very different versions of a “Castle on the Hill”.